-“Maypops” is a short-cut term that is used to refer to maypop passion vines (Passiflora incarnata), rapid-growing, tendril-climbing vines, sometimes to the point of becoming weedy.
+“Maypops” is a short-cut term that is used to refer to maypop passion vines (Passiflora incarnata), rapid growing, tendril climbing vines, sometimes to the point of becoming weedy.
 Natives of the southeastern United States, these vines produce large, showy flowers followed by the maypop fruits.

 Maypop passion vines are attractive vines that can grow up to 25 feet (8 m.).
 They are best known for their unique, showy flowers that are followed by unusual fruit.
 The vine’s bark is smooth and green.
-These vines are woody in warmer climates but die to the ground every
+These vines are woody in warmer climates but die to the ground every year in colder climates.

 The maypop flowers are different from any others you might see.
 They have deeply fringed white flowers, topped with a crown of pale lavender filaments.
 The fruits that follow the flowers are also called maypops.
 What are maypops like?
 They are the size and shape of an egg, appearing on the plant in summer and ripening in fall.
-You can eat them or make jam or jelly.
+You can eat them or make jam and jelly.

 How to Grow Maypops